riedyw/PoshFunctions/ReadMe.md

     Get-Type                       Get exported types in the current session Get-TypeAccelerator            Gets type accelerators
-    Get-UrlContent                 To get the HTML content of a specified URL Get-VssadminListVolumes        Runs 'vssadmin.exe list volumes' and parses the output into objects Get-VssadminListWriters        Runs 'vssadmin.exe list writers' and parses the output into objects Get-WordCount                  Gets summary statistics of all the words and how many of each there are Get-WordList                   Returns a list of over 38,000 words.
+    Get-UrlContent                 To get the HTML content of a specified URL Get-VssVolume                  Runs 'vssadmin.exe list volumes' and parses the output into objects Get-VssWriter                  Runs 'vssadmin.exe list writers' and parses the output into objects Get-VssWriterToService         Displays a list of 'vssadmin list writers' and corresponds them to a service Get-WordCount                  Gets summary statistics of all the words and how many of each there are Get-WordList                   Returns a list of over 38,000 words.
     Invoke-Beep                    Uses the Beep function of the .Net [Console] class